jet2jet/resedit-js/README.md

 ## Notes

 - **It is not strongly recommended that the destination executable file is equal to the source executable file (which is not an intermediate data).**
-- Executables containing extra data (which is not a part of any sections) are not supported and may be corrupt on generating.

 ## Examples